 Cybercrime is the biggest threat to every business in the world.
 Companies have recognized the importance of cybersecurity to secure their own and customers’ data.

-Hence, skills and expertise of networks, database, and encryption have become one of the most-demanded skill sets for the tech industry today.
-There is a massive shortage of potential cybersecurity professional who can fit for a niche — however, the considerable level of certifications required to specialize in this field.
+Hence, the skills and expertise of networks, databases, and encryption have become one of the most demanded skillsets for the tech industry today.
+There is a massive shortage of potential cybersecurity professionals who can fit for a niche — however, the considerable level of certifications required to specialize in this field.

 According to cybersecurity ventures report predictions, Cybercrime damages will cost the world around $6 trillion annually by 2021.
-Therefore, even if you do end up spending a few years to learn and develop your skills, you are guaranteed to get a job in this niche without trouble.
+Therefore, even if you do end up spending a few years learning and develop your skills, you are guaranteed to get a job in this niche without trouble.

-According to Glassdoor report, Data scientist is the No.1 high-demanded job in the USA from past three consecutive years.
+According to a Glassdoor report, Data scientist is the No.1 high-demanded job in the USA from the past three consecutive years.
 And it is expected to continue its top position in 2019 as well.